 One of the many ways a narcissist gets to us is through our own reactions.
-When we know how and why they do, this helps us learn to walk the other way.
+When we know how and why they do it, this helps us learn to walk the other way.
 Let them go left while we go right.

 It’s human nature for us to want them to see our point of view.
-Still, we are fighting a losing battle, a narcissist feels entitled, and above others, they are more interested in their power and control than they are of the opinions, thoughts or feelings of those around them.
+Still, we are fighting a losing battle.
+A narcissist feels entitled and above others.
+They are more interested in their power and control than they are in the opinions, thoughts or feelings of those around them.
 They will exploit people, and with their lack of empathy, they just don’t care how it affects people, so long as their needs get met.
 You can not and will not change their behaviour.
 They lack empathy to relate to how you feel; they just have the knowledge of empathy, to use our compassion, and our need to be understood against us.

 Definition of reactive abuse.